DIGGSml/def/README.md

 ## Contributing

 We welcome contributions to improve the functionality and usability of these templates.
 If you have suggestions, bug fixes, or new templates to add, please feel free to submit a pull request.
-Make sure to follow the contribution guidelines outlined in the CONTRIBUTING.md file.

 ## License